ngs-doo/dsl-json/README.md

  ***Q***: Why is DSL JSON faster than others?
  ***A***: Almost zero allocations.
 Works on byte level.
 Better algorithms for conversion from `byte[]` -> type and vice-versa.
 Minimized unexpected branching.

+ ***Q***: DslJson is failing with unable to resolve reader/writer.
+What does it mean?
+ ***A***: During startup DslJson loads services through `ServiceLoader`.
+For this to work `META-INF/services/com.dslplatform.json.Configuration` must exist with the content of `dsl_json.json.ExternalSerialization` which is the class crated during compilation step.
+In certain scenarios this file is not copied to APK or to the appropriate jar/war file.
+You can work around it by creating such file in your project under `src/main/resources/META-INF/services` as workaround for the used package/build tool.